 If you need an incentive to get a loved one to switch vehicles, suggest a trade in for a used Honda Fit.
 Works EVERY TIME.
 Check Reddit.
 It’s in there.

 The third thing we can do is to write to our representatives in Washington D.C.
-Inform them that you will not vote for them if they don’t bring a bill to the floor for debate on a “BMW Prick Ban”.
+Inform them that you will not vote for them if they don’t bring a bill to the floor for debate on a “BMW Drivers Luxury Tax”.
 They need to hash this out in a public forum.

 Deep-breathing exercises can really help.
 Yoga is good.
 Riding your bike in a town without blue BMWs is peaceful.
 I suppose you could just stay home too, if walking is out of the question.
-Public transportation might be an option, but I’ve seen these (F’eathers) cut off city buses too.
+Public transportation might be an option, but I’ve seen these jerks cut off city buses too.